ManonLef/Sign-Up-Form/Resources/notes.md

 - [ ] Visual indicator invalid entry
 - [ ] JS password check
 - [ ] Edit pop ups for required fields and formats
+- [ ] Look into autocomplete yellow background in safari behavior

 ## 2022110601
 - I will start by sketching out the different sections on top of the [project example file](./PROJECT-EXAMPLE-sign-up-form.png) in ProCreate on my iPad.
 I already noticed some design alterations I would like to make and might sketch those in as well.